Business to Business Marketing

 Digital Marketing and Social Media

-Technology has infiltrated every area of marketing, from marketing communications through to marketing research, in every industry sector.
+Digital and Social Media Technology has infiltrated every area of marketing, from marketing communications through to marketing research, in every industry sector.
 As such, this track invites papers on a wide range of related issues.
 We welcome papers utilising a wide range of methodologies, including Netnography, Big Data Analytics, Click-Stream Modelling, and more traditional approaches.
 What every paper will have in common is a discussion on the disruptive impact of technology on consumer behaviour, and/or marketing strategy and tactics.
 Examples of disruptive technologies include: AI, Social Media, Mobile, Augmented and Virtual Reality, Neuromarketing, the Internet of Things, and many others.

-Jan Kietzmann (Simon Fraser University, Canada)
+Jan Kietzmann (University of Victoria, Canada)

 This track invites papers that address issues relevant to international marketing management and the cross-cultural/national and “glocal” aspects of marketing.
 Papers focusing on drivers and performance outcomes of international marketing strategies in export marketing and international business, and papers examining these issues within the context of a firm’s international operations are particularly encouraged.
 Topics could include international marketing strategy, international branding (including country of origin, product stereotypes), international customer relationship management, international advertising practices, cross-cultural consumer behaviour, emerging and frontiers markets, as well as other topics that have international marketing implications or a distinct comparative perspective across markets and cultures.